 - Diversity, equity, and inclusion

 - How to become a better employee

 - Employee relations and conflict resolution

 Circling mentorship happens when a mentee meets with several mentors across departments.
-This method is useful for giving mentees several different perspectives and spreading mentorship time amongst leaders.
+This method gives mentees several different perspectives and spreads mentorship time amongst leaders.
 It also allows mentees to make connections with more than one mentor while participating in the program.

 6 Steps to Create a Workplace Mentorship Program